Awake at Midnight

 Cousin Tundifer [S2:E21]

-With a rich uncle who has one foot in the grave, and a house that can transport you to the 1890s, what would you do if your uncle fell in with a gold-digging woman far too young for him?
+With a rich uncle who has one foot in the grave and a house that can transport you to the 1890s, what would you do if your uncle fell in with a gold-digging woman who is far too young for him?
 A murder-comedy with the absolute best introduction by Karloff.

 A Third For Pinochle [S2:E09]

-A hen-pecked husband has the perfect plan to murder his wealthy virago of a wife, but he doesn’t realize the nosy neighbors he counts on as witnesses have secrets of their own!
+A hen-pecked husband has the perfect plan to murder his wealthy virago of a wife, but he doesn’t realize that the nosy neighbors, whom he counts on as witnesses, have secrets of their own!

 A Good Imagination [S1:E31]